-- Investigate finishes to determine exact finishes to be retained.
-Document and inventory wood finishes to be retained and salvaged. - Securely store salvaged materials in environment which will not facilitate their damage or deterioration. - If possible, reinstate salvaged materials in their origin locations or reuse elsewhere on site such as public areas, hallways, or lobbies.
+- Investigate finishes to determine what can to be salvaged.
+Document and inventory materials to be retained and salvaged. - Securely store salvaged materials in environment which will not facilitate their damage or deterioration. - Consider the reuse of salvaged materials on site in public areas such as hallways or lobbies, where possible.